Choosing Appropriate Backing Plates

 Often Overlooked Factors

-As the “Internet of Things” forces overlap and collaboration between traditionally separate but equal technologies, materials companies must strive to maintain traditional products while simultaneously enhancing products and support for customers.
+As the “Internet of Things” drives collaboration across traditionally distinct technologies, materials companies must balance maintaining traditional products with advancing next-generation ones.
 Recent Coating Materials News articles have focused on the complex nature of factors that influence e-beam deposition stability and consistency.
 Also, on materials that require increasingly sophisticated techniques to assure performance such as granule sizes, melted preforms and metals for contacts or mirrors.
 Before we begin digging deeper into sputtering processes, this article will address the often overlooked and practical issues pertaining to backing plates.
 This is an area that continues to vex engineers if only due to being legacy practices or stock.

 In its simplest form, a backing plate (bp) is used to mechanically mount a target to the tool.
 In addition, the plate enhances the mechanical strength and facilitates cooling of the target and target assembly.
 Even when not directly in contact with cooling water, the bp lowers target risks due to process-induced expansion/contraction or cooling water pressure distortion.
 Following is a list of typical methods to affix the target to the backing plate: